rapidsai/cugraph/docs/cugraph/source/index.rst

 =====================================
 RAPIDS Graph covers a range of graph libraries and packages, that includes:

-* cugraph: focuses on GPU accelerated graph algorithms.
+* cugraph: GPU-accelerated graph algorithms
-* cugraph-ops: focuses on GNN aggregators and operators.
+* cugraph-ops: GPU-accelerated GNN aggregators and operators
-* cugraph-service: focuses on wrapping graph features as a service.
+* cugraph-service: multi-user, remote GPU-accelerated graph algorithm service
-* cugraph-pyg:  focuses on exposing features under the Graph umbrella into the PyG framework.
+* cugraph-pyg:  GPU-accelerated extensions for use with the PyG framework
-* cugraph-dgl:  focuses on exposing features under the Graph umbrella into the DGL framework
+* cugraph-dgl:  GPU-accelerated extensions for use with the DGL framework
-* wholegraph: focuses on GNN training using shared memory.
+* wholegraph: shared memory-based GPU-accelerated GNN training

 cuGraph is a library of graph algorithms that seamlessly integrates into the RAPIDS data science ecosystem and allows the data scientist to easily call graph algorithms using data stored in GPU DataFrames, NetworkX Graphs, or even CuPy or SciPy sparse Matrices.